tybruno/telemetry-flow-py/DESIGN.md

 This document explains the architectural design decisions for the Distributed Network Telemetry Processing & Anomaly Detection system.
 The design prioritizes modularity, type safety, testability, and future extensibility while maintaining simplicity and adherence to Python best practices.

+**See Also**: [ARCHITECTURE.md](ARCHITECTURE.md) for detailed system architecture, package communication patterns, and deployment guide.

 ---

 ## Design Philosophy